The Liberal Arts programme is about choice but with so many modules to choose from timetabling complexity means not all combinations are available.

 If you think you might want to take Modern Languages modules please feel free to contact the Liberal Arts team to discuss your options.

-This module consolidates and develops students' command of the French language, both written and spoken.
-The language work focuses in particular on grammar, listening and speaking skills.
+This module consolidates and develops your command of the French language, both written and spoken.
+The work covers grammar, aural and oral skills.

 Russian and Slavonic Studies 1